Charyyev17/conference-symposium/README.md

 # Conference - Symposium

-This Website developed by using HTML & CSS
+This Website developed by using HTML, CSS & Javascript

 ## Project Content Images